brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ```
 :::

 There is one fundamental limitation here that is sort of inherent in the design.
-If the user-defined types want to reference some other argument (i.e. something like dynamic width or dynamic precision) but what that other argument to _also_ be a user-defined type (rather than just an integer or `string_view`/`char const*`), they basically cannot.
+If the user-defined types want to reference some other argument (i.e. something like dynamic width or dynamic precision) but want that other argument to _also_ be a user-defined type (rather than just an integer or `string_view`/`char const*`), they basically cannot.
+Thta's not an option.
 User-defined types are type erased as `handle` (see [format.arg]{.sref}), and `handle` can only be formatted with a `(w)format_parse_context` - which only the implementation would have access to.

 However, if we ignore user-defined types entirely, it is straightforward to convert all the other `format_arg`s from one context to another, since we know everything about all of those types and they are all cheap to copy.